iamrupambiswas/100DaysOfCode/README.md

 - Observed how changes in edge connections impact the graph dynamically.
 - Check out the code on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day31)

+### Day 32 – BFS for Undirected Graphs
+- Implemented Breadth-First Search (BFS) for undirected graphs in Python.
+- Used a queue to explore graph nodes level by level while ensuring no node was visited more than once.
+- Applied BFS to traverse the graph and understand its structure systematically.
+- Explored real-world applications like shortest path finding, web crawling, and social network analysis.
+- Check out the code on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day32)

+### Day 33 – DFS for Undirected Graphs
+- Implemented Depth-First Search (DFS) for undirected graphs in Python.
+- Used a stack to explore graph nodes deeply before backtracking to ensure all nodes were visited.
+- Practiced solving problems like connected components and cycle detection using DFS.
+- Gained insights into its applications in network traversal, topological sorting, and solving mazes.
+- Check out the code on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day33)

 ## Daily Log